 Hang Out in a Bookstore

-On of my personal favorite Savannah activities is to spend time relaxing in E. Shaver, bookseller.
+On of my personal favorite Savannah activities is to spend time relaxing in one of the city’s independent bookstores.
+Books on Bay, The Book Lady, The Stacks, and E. Shaver, Bookseller are four popular options.

-The totally charming indie bookstore is filled with unique reads — many by local authors — and souvenirs that have a local twist.
+E Shaver, Bookseller is charming shop filled with unique reads — many by local authors — and they carry souvenirs with a local twist.

 Related Reading